 He posted a combined 190-131 men’s and women’s record while at Campbell, and his 1993 women’s team was considered one of the nation’s top 40 programs.
 Under his direction, Campbell’s teams produced 44 all-conference players and earned Player of the Year honors eight times.
 One of his women’s team members was named All-America and four players earned national rankings.

-During his undergraduate days, Doyle was a four-year letterman for Campbell and was named the team MVP in 1979.
+During his undergraduate days, Doyle was a four-year letterman for Campbell.

 Doyle is married to the former Cathy Oliver and has two grown sons, Nick and Christopher.